philthephatman/awesome-hacking-lists/udpsec.md

 ## Batchfile

+- [APTSimulator](https://github.com/NextronSystems/APTSimulator) - A toolset to make a system look as if it was the victim of an APT attack
 - [RevokeChinaCerts](https://github.com/chengr28/RevokeChinaCerts) - Revoke China certificates.
 - [domain-admin-crack](https://github.com/auspbro/domain-admin-crack) - :cactus: 入域电脑用户本地提权
 - [RDPInception](https://github.com/mdsecactivebreach/RDPInception) - A proof of concept for the RDP Inception Attack